leonabiero/reflection-space./load_test/README.md

 - `common.py` — shared helpers (timing, fake Claude responses, the results tracker).
 You never need to open this.
 - `confirmation_test_a.py` — the realistic-mix test.
-- `phase3_concurrent_users.py` — the burst-of-simultaneous-users test.
+- `phase3_concurrent_users.py` — the burst-of-simultaneous-users test
+  (Scenario A supports `--db-only` to isolate the database pool from Gemini/Qdrant — see above).
+- `confirmation_test_b.py` — tests whether documents submitted at the
+  exact same instant all actually finish being indexed for search.
+- `test_replacement_deadline.py` — deliberately breaks pooled
+  connections to test the "replace a broken connection" path in `services/db_pool.py` (see above).
 - `cleanup_synthetic_data.py` — deletes all `LOADTEST_` test data.
 - `requirements.txt` — the extra packages this folder needs.
 - `.env.example` — template for your secret keys (copy to `.env`).